 Marijuana is not life-threatening by itself.
 However, it is perhaps the most famous “gateway drug”.
 Many scientists claim that marijuana use may lead the user to try more addictive and dangerous drugs.

 Studies show that THC use changes the way our brains respond to psychoactive substances.
 These studies focus on animal models, but doctors believe the effects are similar in human brains as well.

 In addition to the physiological response to THC, marijuana use has social associations as well.
 Proponents of the gateway drug theory point out that marijuana users may try harder drugs out of social pressure or even out of curiosity after experimenting with marijuana.

-What Common Drugs Are Used With Marijuana?
+Which Drugs Are Commonly Used With Marijuana?